 A 32-year-old woman with type 1 diabetes mellitus has had progressive renal failure over the past 2 years.
 She is not yet on dialysis.
 Examination shows no abnormalities.
 Her hemoglobin concentration is 9 g/dL, hematocrit is 28%, and mean corpuscular volume is 94 m3.
 A blood smear shows normochromic, normocytic cells.
 Which of the following is the most likely cause?

 Sequential Item Sets

 A single patient-centered vignette may be associated with two or three consecutive questions about the information presented.
-Each question is linked to the initial patient vignette but is testing a different point.
+Each question is associated with the initial patient vignette but is testing a different point.
+You are required to select the ONE BEST answer to each question.
 Questions are designed to be answered in sequential order.
-You are required to select the one best answer to each question.
-Other options may be partially correct, but there is only ONE BEST answer.
-You must click “Proceed to Next Item” to view the next item in the set; once you click on this button, you will not be able to add or change an answer to the displayed (previous) item.
+You must click “Proceed to Next Item” to view the next item in the set; once you click on this button,the next question will be displayed, and you will not be able to return to the previous question or change the answer to it.